CDCgov/template/open_practices.md

 * [ ] Describe and test reproducible practices to install and build your project.
 For example, [injury_autocoding's code section on running the project's scripts](https://github.com/cdcai/injury_autocoding#code)).
 * [ ] Recognize contributors and existing resources that have helped the project.
 For example, [fdns-ms-hl7-utils' AUTHORS file](https://github.com/CDCgov/fdns-ms-hl7-utils/blob/master/AUTHORS).
 * [ ] Automate build and test procedures to reduce the effort of outside contributors to send pull requests (eg, [Travis CI](https://travis-ci.org/), [Circle CI](https://circleci.com/), [GitHub Actions](https://help.github.com/en/actions))
-* [ ] Establish pull request templates to make it easier for contributors to send pull requests.
-For example [SDP-V has a checklist for each PR to match their development practices.](https://github.com/CDCgov/SDP-Vocabulary-Service/blob/master/.github/PULL_REQUEST_TEMPLATE)
 * [ ] [Appropriately gather metrics](https://opensource.guide/metrics/) on how your project is used and incorporate this into your feature planning process.
 * [ ] [Incorporate documentation into your development cycle](https://github.com/GSA/code-gov-open-source-toolkit/blob/master/toolkit_docs/documentation.md), and where possible, automate the generation of documentation so it is more likely to be up to date and useful to people interested in your project.

-## Questions or Recommendations

-We welcome any feedback and ideas for how to make these practices more useful.
-[Please submit ideas using the built-in issues function of this project](https://github.com/CDCgov/template/issues).

 ## Resources

-### Open Source Checklist

-So you've decided to set up an open source project at CDC.
-Here are the steps to do that, in the most common order.

-* [ ] Create a new project using the [template repo](https://github.com/CDCgov/template).
-* [ ] Update your readme.md following the [CDC GitHub Practices for Open Source Projects](https://github.com/CDCgov/template/blob/master/open_practices.md)
-* [ ] Choose a license.
-Most projects are ASL2, but license should meet public health program need.
-See <https://www.philab.cdc.gov/index.php/2012/03/27/open-source-development-for-public-health-informatics/> for more info on choosing a license.
-* [ ] Remove all sensitive info.
-* [ ] Talk with your ADI, ADS, and ISSO for review and clearance.
-* [ ] After approval, create a GitHub user.
-* [ ] Fill out the [Request a Repo form](https://forms.office.com/Pages/ResponsePage.aspx?id=aQjnnNtg_USr6NJ2cHf8j44WSiOI6uNOvdWse4I-C2NUNk43NzMwODJTRzA4NFpCUk1RRU83RTFNVi4u) for a new repo on [CDCGov](https://github.com/cdcgov) or [CDCai](https://github.com/cdcai).
-* [ ] When you get an email or push alert that your repo is ready, push to GitHub
-* [ ] Add an entry in [open.cdc.gov](https://open.cdc.gov) on their [code page](https://open.cdc.gov/code.html) to officially be linked from cdc.gov.
-This helps users find and use your project.
-* [ ] Keep your project up to date, when you're finished flag it as [archived](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/archiving-repositories).

-_This checklist was adapted from the CDC IT Guard Rail and put here to help people who don't have access to the intranet._
+### Support and Feedback

+If you need additional support with your setting up project, or have any feedback or ideas please [open an issue](https://github.com/CDCgov/template/issues) or send an email to [data@cdc.gov](mailto:data@cdc.gov).
+We also accept pull requests if you want to directly edit the guidance.

 ### Profile Setup

-It's easier to work with people you know.
-As a member of a CDC GitHub organization, please set up your profile to help us work better together.
+As a member of a CDC GitHub organization, please make sure your profile is set up properly to help us work better together.
 Specifically, please keep your profile page up to date with:

 * Name: Your first and last name.
 * Company: Your government agency.
 (If you also use GitHub for personal projects, consider specifying “CDC (work) + personal projects” to make it clear that some of your GitHub projects may be personal in nature.)
 * Location: Your primary work location (city, state).
 * Photo: A headshot photo, or an image that is unique to you.

-## References

-Many existing projects and resources helped us create this set of practices.
+### CDC Enterprise

+Our [CDCent](https://github.com/cdcent/) organization is used for private, non-public projects so only CDC staff and approved outside collaborators work on these projects, you can request access through the [GitHub Enterprise Cloud form](https://forms.office.com/Pages/ResponsePage.aspx?id=aQjnnNtg_USr6NJ2cHf8j44WSiOI6uNOvdWse4I-C2NUQjVJVDlKS1c0SlhQSUxLNVBaOEZCNUczVS4u).

+### Reference Links

+These are helpful links from across the Federal Government regarding open sourcing code.

 * [CFPB Open Tech](https://cfpb.github.io/)
 * [TTS Engineering Practices Guide](https://engineering.18f.gov/)